-Here is a map for reference.
-However, anyone looking to adopt, or foster wolf dogs should check with their local and state laws prior to taking on such a responsibility.
-This map is for reference only and is not intended to be legal advice or considered as such.
+Below is a map is for reference only and is not intended to be legal advice or considered as such.
+Anyone looking to adopt, or foster wolf dogs should check with their local and state laws prior to taking on such a responsibility.

 Additionally, for some it is “cool” to own a wolf dog and to let people know they have one.
 Again, this becomes a dangerous situation if in fact the dog has no wolf content.